rareseed57/covisian-test/README.md

 The first scene contains a custom welcome message and a button to start the interactive experience.

 ***UPDATE***
-**When the button is pressed, a loading message appears and the next (addressable) scene is loaded asynchronously using the addressable unity package.**
+**When the button is pressed, a loading message appears and the next (addressable) scene is loaded asynchronously using the Unity addressable assets management package.**

 The 3D creature in this scene was modelled, textured and rigged using Blender, and then exported in .fbx format.
 Here is a list of the most important GameObjects :